Gyarbij/xknow_infosec/README.md

 ## PowerShell

+- [tsale/EDR-Telemetry](https://github.com/tsale/EDR-Telemetry) - This project aims to compare and evaluate the telemetry of various EDR products.
 - [d4rksystem/VMwareCloak](https://github.com/d4rksystem/VMwareCloak) - A PowerShell script that attempts to help malware analysts hide their VMware Windows VM's from malware that may be trying to evade analysis.
 - [namazso/physmem_drivers](https://github.com/namazso/physmem_drivers) - A collection of various vulnerable (mostly physical memory exposing) drivers.
 - [vectra-ai-research/MAAD-AF](https://github.com/vectra-ai-research/MAAD-AF) - MAAD Attack Framework - An attack tool for simple, fast & effective security testing of M365 & Azure AD.